WANdisco plc Corporate Governance statement - June 2022

 To assist the Board in carrying out its functions, the Board delegates certain responsibilities to its three principal committees, the Nomination, Audit and Remuneration Committees.

-Bob Corey is Chairman of the Audit Committee and the other members consist of Karl Monaghan and Grant Dollens.
+Karl Monaghan is Chairman of the Audit Committee and the other members consist of Grant Dollens.

 Amongst other responsibilities, the Audit Committee is responsible for monitoring and ensuring the truth and fairness of the Company's financial statements before submission to the Board for approval, ensuring compliance with appropriate accounting standards, the law and the AIM Rules.